Space Use Partnerships with PP&R

 Caret IconCaret symbol

 Tell us about your program or project participants (age range, neighborhoods, languages spoken, etc.).
 How will participation in your program or project reflect PP&R’s commitment to diversity and celebration of cultural traditions.
-If only interested in service contract, write N/A.

 Please select preferred location(s).
 (Not all PP&R facilities are accepting proposals for service contract and space use partnerships.
 However, your proposal will still be reviewed by teams to attempt to find the best match for current opportunities, and your interest will be captured for potential future opportunities at your preferred locations).